VikaAvd/Python-DataQuality/README.md

 Each new record should be added to the end of file.
 Commit file in git for review.

 ## Home task #6
 Expand previous Homework 5 with additional class, which allows to provide records by text file:
 1.Define your input format (one or many records) 2.Default folder or user provided file path
 3.Remove file if it was successfully processed

+## Home task #7
+Calculate number of words and letters from previous Homeworks 5/6 output test file.
+Create two csv:
+1.word-count (all words are preprocessed in lowercase) 2.letter, count_all, count_uppercase, percentage (add header, spacecharacters are not included) CSVs should be recreated each time new record added.
+Note: Updated for the Custom record